 \section{Abstract}

-We study the breathing oscillations in bose-fermi mixtures with Yb isotopes in the largely prolate deformed trap, which are realized by Kyoto group.
-We choose the three combinations of the Yb isotopes, \Ybfst, \Ybsnd and \Ybthd, whose boson-fermion interactions are weakly repulsive, strongly attractive and strongly repulsive.
+We study the breathing oscillations in bose-fermi mixtures of Yb isotopes in the largely prolate deformed trap, which are realized by Kyoto group.
+We take three combinations of the Yb isotopes, \Ybfst, \Ybsnd and \Ybthd, whose boson-fermion interactions are weakly repulsive, strongly attractive and strongly repulsive.
 The collective oscillations in the deformed trap are calculated in the dynamical time-development approach, which is formulated with the time-dependent Gross-Pitaevskii and the Vlasov equations.
-We analyze the results in the time-development approach with the intrinsic oscillation modes of the deformed system, which are obtained using the scaling method, and show that the damping and forced-oscillation effects of the intrinsic modes give time-variation of oscillations, especially, in the fermion transverse mode.
+We analyze the results with the intrinsic oscillation modes of the deformed system, obtained in the scaling method, and show that the damping and forced-oscillation effects of the intrinsic modes explain time-variation behaviors of oscillations, especially, in the fermion transverse mode.